Thurion/EDSM-RSE-for-EDMC/README.md

 ## Acknowledgments

 * RapidfireCRH came up with the idea originally.
 He can be found on the [EDCD discord](https://discord.gg/0uwCh6R62aQ0eeAX) helping people who run into problems.
-Just ask in the EDMC channel.
+Just ask in the EDMC-plugins channel.
 * The estimated coordinates for the systems were created by [EDTS](https://bitbucket.org/Esvandiary/edts)
 * Big thanks to Amiganer_Christian for hosting the remote server and helping with scan tracking.
 * This plugin is part of the EDMC repack by Six-Shooter.
 You can download the repack at http://edfs.space/index.php/Tools